0x392/full-stack-open-notes/part_10/10a-introduction-to-react-native.md

 expo init <directory> --template expo-template-blank@sdk-38
 ```

-Running the script `npm start` starts
+Running the script `npm start` starts:

 - Metro bundler
+  - An HTTP server that compiles the JavaScript code (using Babel) and serves it
-- Expo development tools (open in a browser)
+- Expo development tools
+  - A graphical interface for Expo CLI

 ## React Native Debugger